RobbinLawDMIT2018/dotnet-demos/dotnet6/dd-westwind/docs/specs/bb-webclasslib.md

 We need to add a menu item so that this page can be navigated to using the main menu; we will use the text "About" for the link.

-On this page, we will display the database version information from the DbVersion table of the database.
+On the `About` page, we will display the database version information from the DbVersion table of the database.

 We will add the following code to the `About.cshtml` file:

 ```csharp